Hilo Fish Company ranked by SeafoodSource as one of the Top 25 in North America for Seafood Sustainability & Conservation

 Learn more by visiting seafoodsustainability.org

-CMU & Associate is excited to announce that its received the Ocean Wise recommended label for the species listed below:
+CMU & Associate is excited to announce that it has received the Ocean Wise recommended label for the species listed below:

 - Swordfish (Wild caught): Origin; Vietnam; Catch area FAO 71 (Hand and pole line)